The entries in this blog are really interesting to me AND are selected over Internet.

 capital expense or long term utilization commitment, are often valuable even for what

 we typically call steady state workloads.
-For example, I’m guessing
+For example, I’m guessing BP,

-as it battles the
+as it battles the Gulf

-of Mexico oil spill
+of Mexico oil spill,

 is running more oil well simulations and tidal flow analysis jobs than originally